gingerbeard72/azure-stop-start-vm/README.md

 5. Each stop or start command will use an ErrorVariable that will then be written to the C:\temp location for review.
 6. This code is written without warranty and should be reviewed, understood and then tested in Non Production environments before being used on Production VM's.

+Please feel free to add comments on how to improve this code.
+I would like to learn how to handle the errors better and also do some more intelligent checking of the VM status.
+As well as learning anything else that will help improve this code.